rfay/cap-add-demo/README.md

 You should see "/bin/nc.traditional = cap_net_bind_service+eip", which means that the nc.traditional binary has the cap_net_bind_service capability.

-* Stop the gitpod instance, then restart it.
+* Stop the gitpod workspace, then restart it.

 * Run this repo again with gitpod: https://aledbf-killdocker.staging.gitpod-dev.com/#https://github.com/rfay/cap-add-demo